TheRook/subbrute/README.md

 Faster:
  - More than 2,000 high quality nameservers were added to resolvers.txt,  these servers will resolve multiple queries in under 1 sec.
  - Nameservers are verified when they are needed.
-A seperate thread is responsible creating a feed of nameservers, and corresponding wildcard blacklist set.
+A seperate thread is responsible creating a feed of nameservers, and corresponding wildcard blacklist.

 New output:
 - -a will list all addresses associated with a subdomain.